MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/v2/support-multiple-providers.md

 ## Start a home (default) session when your organization uses multiple channel providers

-If you have multiple channel providers in your organization, the chat widget won't be visible in the home session, as the home session isn't associated with any provider.
-Also, the [setMode](../v2/reference/microsoft-ciframework/setmode.md) method is not supported in the home page.
-So, in such a scenario, you must create a default session to show a dialer experience in the chat widget, conversation dashboards in the application tab, and so on.
+When you have multiple channel providers in your organization, the chat widget won't be visible in the home session, as the home session isn't associated with any specific channel provider.
+Also, the [setMode](../v2/reference/microsoft-ciframework/setmode.md) method isn't supported in the home page.
+So, you must create a default session to show a dialer experience in the chat widget, conversation dashboards in application tab, and so on.

 To create a default session, do the following:
 1. Use the [createSession](../v2/reference/microsoft-ciframework/createsession.md) method to create a session with relevant application tabs and load them together with the widget.